bertrandg/bertrandg.github.io/_posts/2016-11-25-node-development-with-typescript-and-vscode.md

   <br><img style="max-width: 100%;" src="{{site.baseurl}}/images/node_typescript/logos.png" /><br>
 </center>

-I'm using typescript daily with angular since 6 months and see the positive impact on my workflow and the code I produce.
+I'm using Typescript daily with angular since 6 months and see the positive impact on my workflow and the code I produce.
 So I decided to use it on the Node side too, but it wasn't an easy task to have the setup I wanted!

 I didn't find a place with all explanations up to date and using latest tools so I post it there to hopefully help some of you. ;)